student-to-software-engineer/student-to-software-engineer/docs/3-maximizing-university-experience/1-stop-chasing-grades-start-building-a-future.md

 - Many academic opportunities—like research positions, scholarships, or awards—use GPA as a first filter, often before even looking at your resume or portfolio.

 - Co-op programs and internships often have minimum GPA requirements and some companies do use GPA as a screening tool in their hiring process for entry-level positions.

+- If it is genuinely a requirement for a job you want, like some government positions or certain specialized roles, then grades can be a factor.

+- If you do feel that grades help motivate you to study and learn, then they can be a useful metric to keep you on track, however, it's not worth obsessing over.

 In these cases, grades do genuinely keep the doors open for these opportunities.
 So while you shouldn’t obsess over having a perfect GPA, don’t let your academics completely slide, especially if you’re keeping those doors open.